 In line with best practice in corporate governance, the Board of Directors established a Nomination Committee whose role is to identify and nominate suitable candidates for the Board of Directors, for election by the annual General Meeting of Shareholders.
 Such proposals are based on submissions from shareholders for a number of candidates at least equal to the number of posts to be filled for each class of shareholders.
 The Nomination Committee also proposes candidates for Executive Committee membership for election by the Board.
 The Nomination Committee is composed of six non-executive members, at least a third of whom are independent Board of Directors members in line with the Issuer's internal regulations.
-The Nomination Committee is chaired by Mr. Jean-Paul Zens, and the other members include Mr Romain Bausch, Mrs. Tsega Gebreyes (independent), Mr. Conny Kullman (independent), Mrs. Anne-Catherine Ries and Mr. François Tesch.
+The members include Mr Romain Bausch (independent), Ms. Tsega Gebreyes (independent), Mr. Conny Kullman (independent), Ms. Anne-Catherine Ries, Mr. François Tesch and Ms. Françoise Thoma.